JalfResi/mustacheproxyd/readme.md

 templates.
 This is useful for producing HTML output for a JSON API without modifying the API responses directly.

+## Download

+You can download the [latest release](https://github.com/JalfResi/mustacheproxyd/releases/latest).
+Currently only OSX is supported.
+Other supported OS will come soon.

 ## Configuration

 Configuration is accomplished using a CSV file with the following columns: